ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-optional-services.md

 * [vRealize Operations and Log Insight](/docs/vmwaresolutions?topic=vmwaresolutions-vrops_overview)
 * [Zerto](/docs/vmwaresolutions?topic=vmwaresolutions-addingzertodr)

-You need to plan to migrate these services to new services on the VMware NSX-T™ environment.
+Plan to migrate these services to new services on the VMware NSX-T™ environment.

 ## Understanding metadata
 {: #v2t-optionalservices-metadata}